georgebullock/georgebullock/README.md

 After ~5 years in frontend engineering, I made a lateral move into product management to focus my energy on aligning people and driving business outcomes.

-Now, I'm a product lead at mobileJobs, a SaaS recruiting solution and marketplace for blue-collar talent.
-I'm responsible for the B2C side of the product making sure blue-collar job applicants have delightful application experiences resulting in job offers.
+Currently, I'm a product manager at Staffbase, which is a leading communications platform for businesses.
+My group is building Staffbase's external communications solution.
+Specifically, my team is responsible for the social media component of the overall external communications offer.

 I earned an MBA from EDHEC Business School in France.
 I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University, Los Angeles.
 And I'm a Project Management Institute Agile Certified Practitioner (PMI - ACP) certificate holder.